 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 Information supplied with Demand Notices

 Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available.
 Please visit Business rates where you will be able to view details on the Council’s budget in the Council Tax 2022 to 2023 booklet.
 If you wish to receive a copy through the post, please phone 020 8315 2174.

 What is Crossrail and how will it benefit your business?

 Crossrail is London’s newest railway.
-It will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
+It will connect the outer suburbs and Heathrow airport to the West End, the City and Canary Wharf.
 As such, Crossrail is vital to the future of London’s economy.
-The increased earnings it will bring – from new jobs and quicker journeys – will benefit businesses across London.
+The increased earnings it will bring - from new jobs and quicker journeys – will benefit businesses across London.
 It will be named the Elizabeth line in honour of Queen Elizabeth II.

 Developments in the funding of Crossrail